julelang/manual/src/std/io.md

 	fn ReadByte(mut self)!: (byte, n: int)
 }
 ```
-Implements the basic ReadByte method.
+Implements the basic ReadByte method\.

-It should read byte and return one for n without throwing exceptional if success.
-Is should return zero for n for EOF.
-If read failed, should throw exceptional.
+It should read byte and return one for n without throwing exceptional if success\.
+Is should return zero for n for EOF\.
+If read failed, should throw exceptional\.

-The ReadByte method mutable because of same reasons of the \`Writer\` trait.
+The ReadByte method mutable because of same reasons of the \`Writer\` trait\.

-Exceptionals are not standardized.
-Should be documented by implementations.
+Exceptionals are not standardized\.
+Should be documented by implementations\.

 ## ByteWriter
 ```jule